About Breast Reconstruction

 - Post-op Follow-up

 - 1 Week

 Reclaim Your Self-Confidence

 While the breast reconstruction process can be lengthy, it is considered one of the most worthwhile cosmetic surgeries for our Atlanta, GA patients at Marisa Lawrence Plastic Surgery.
 It can help decrease the emotional and physical impact of a mastectomy while also allowing you to boost your self-confidence and figure.
-If you have been diagnosed with breast cancer, have had trauma to the chest, or were born with a defect that affects the shape of your breasts, we invite you to call our Atlanta or Alpharetta, GA offices and schedule your consultation with Dr. Marisa Lawrence.
+If you have been diagnosed with breast cancer, have had trauma to the chest, or were born with a defect that affects the shape of your breasts, we invite you to call our Atlanta, GA office and schedule your consultation with Dr. Marisa Lawrence.

 Breast Reconstruction is a reconstructive procedure that has helped many women rebuild their breasts and their self-confidence after a mastectomy.Read

 Breast Reconstruction Atlanta